Pied stilt landing

 Braided river status

-The pied stilt is often seen with other wading birds, particularly with the critically endangered black stilt/ kakī and oystercatchers.
+The pied stilt is often seen with other wading birds, particularly with the critically endangered black stilt/ kakī and South Island pied oystercatchers.
 Lowland birds start moving towards their breeding sites along braided rivers June-July each year.
 Inland birds start later in August-October.

 Believed to have arrived in New Zealand in the early 1800s, the pied stilt (Himantopus leucocephalus) poaka (Māori) measures 35cm and weighs 190gm.
 Occasionally a single pair will nest alone, but usually they breed in colonies.
 They will breed with black stilt/ kakī, producing hybrids.